woocommerce/woocommerce/tests/e2e/README.md

 - Navigate to `http://localhost:8084/`

 If everything went well, you should be able to access the site.
-If you changed the port to something other than `8084`, use the appropriate port to access your site.
+If you changed the port to something other than `8084` as per [Test Variables](#test-variables) section, use the appropriate port to access your site.

 As noted in [Test Variables](#test-variables) section, use the following Admin user details to login: